ybotman/ybotman.com/src/content/blog/this-blog.md

 As I delve into the categories and themes that will guide my writing, you’ll notice they often reflect my personal interests and the things that occupy my mind most days.
 Let's break them down:

 ### 1. **Philosophy and Thought**
 You’ll find that many of my posts will center around deep philosophical questions.
 I’m fascinated by the intricacies of human behavior, the ethics of modern technology, and the existential musings that keep me awake at night.
-Posts tagged with **thinking**, **philosophy**, and **psychology** will explore questions like “What does it mean to truly know something?” or “How does technology shape our understanding of reality?”
+Posts tagged with **thinking**, **philosophy**, and **phsychology** will explore questions like “What does it mean to truly know something?” or “How does technology shape our understanding of reality?”
 These categories invite introspection and provide an opportunity to question the very foundations of our existence.

 ### 2. **Science and Technology**
 We live in a time when science and technology are advancing at an exponential rate, often leaving us to play catch-up. **Technology**, **science**, and **future** categories will reflect my deep interest in these fields.
 I’ll explore topics like the ethics of AI, the potential of 5G and beyond, and the way these innovations will reshape not only our society but also our minds and behaviors.
 But I won’t just be celebrating these advancements—I’ll also be challenging them, asking the tough questions: “What could go wrong with autonomous cars?” or “Are we really ready for the future we're building?”